UBC-MDS/programming-in-python-for-data-science/chapters/module3.md

 ---
 title: 'Module 3: Missing Values and Joining Dataframes'
 description:
-  'In this module you will learn houw to do simple table manipulations (modifying columns inplace with and without the apply function.
-You will also learn about method chaining conventions (style, including multi-line).'
+  'In this module you will learn about replacing values that are missing from a data frame as well as combining multiple dataframes into a single one using different types of joining methods.'
 prev: /module2
 next: /module4
 type: chapter